Agilite Consulting Group

 Small Business Consultancy

 Cannabis is currently the fastest growing industry in the United States of America.
 While there are hundreds of ways to get involved in the industry, licenses to grow, sell and/or create Cannabis-infused products have become the most coveted vertical in the industry.
-If you are interested in getting involved in starting a Cannabis business but don’t know where to start, make sure you conduct your own research form existing businesses to validate if you have what it takes.
-We'll help you find your way.
+If you are interested in getting involved in starting a Cannabis business but don’t know where to start, make sure you conduct your own research.
+There are a number of trade organizations and industry experts that could help guide you in the right direction.
+Agilite Consulting Group can also assist you in making sure you are compliant and your operations are cost-effective.
+We understand that this process could be tedious and overwhelming so our goal is to make sure you have weighed all options and considered the best course of action for long term success.
+We offer practical,and validated advice to help you find your way.
+Contact us for a free initial consultation.
+In the meantime,take a look around our website!
+Best of luck to you, and remember We Are Your Silver Lining.

 Research and Development